dedunu/tech/_posts/2019-05-29-how-to-reset-replication-in-mysql-rds.md

 ---
 layout: post
-title: How to reset replication in MySQL/MariaDB RDS?
+title: "How to reset replication in MySQL/MariaDB RDS?"
 ---

 `RESET SLAVE;` doesn't work in AWS MySQL RDS.
 You should use the below command to stop replication.